 OEG Credit Agreement.
 On June 16, 2022, OEG Borrower, LLC ("OEG Borrower") and OEG Finance, LLC ("OEG Finance"), each a wholly owned direct or indirect subsidiary of OEG, entered into a credit agreement (the "OEG Credit Agreement") among OEG Borrower, as borrower, OEG Finance, certain subsidiaries of OEG Borrower from time to time party thereto as guarantors, the lenders party thereto and JPMorgan Chase Bank, N.A., as administrative agent.
-The OEG Credit Agreement provides for (i) a senior secured term loan facility in the aggregate principal amount of \$300.0 million (the "OEG Term Loan") and (ii) a senior secured revolving credit facility in an aggregate principal amount not to exceed \$65.0 million (the "OEG Term Loan bears interest at a rate equal to either, at OEG Borrower's election, (i) the Alternate Base Rate plus 4.00% or (b) Adjusted Term SOFR plus 5.00% (all as specifically more described in the OEG Credit Agreement).
+The OEG Credit Agreement provides for (i) a senior secured term loan facility in the aggregate principal amount of \$300.0 million (the "OEG Term Loan") and (ii) a senior secured revolving credit facility in an aggregate principal amount not to exceed \$65.0 million (the "OEG Revolver").
+The OEG Term Loan matures on June 16, 2029 and the OEG Revolver matures on June 16, 2027.
+The OEG Term Loan bears interest at a rate equal to either, at OEG Borrower's election, (i) the Alternate Base Rate plus 4.00% or (b) Adjusted Term SOFR plus 5.00% (all as specifically more described in the OEG Credit Agreement).
 The OEG Revolver bears interest at a rate equal to either, at OEG Borrower's election, (i) the Alternate Base Rate plus 3.75% or (b) Adjusted Term SOFR plus 4.75%, which shall be subject to reduction in the applicable margin based upon OEG's First Lien Leverage Ratio (all as specifically more described in the OEG Credit Agreement).
-The OEG Revolver are each secured by substantially all of the assets of OEG Finance and each of its subsidiaries (other than Block 21 and Circle, as more specifically described in the OEG Credit Agreement).
-The net proceeds we received from the OEG Term Loan were used to repay the outstanding balance of our existing \$300 million Term Loan A. No revolving credit advances were made under the OEG Revolver at closing.
+The OEG Term Loan and OEG Revolver are each secured by substantially all of the assets of OEG Finance and each of its subsidiaries (other than Block 21 and Circle, as more specifically described in the OEG Credit Agreement).
+The net proceeds we received from the OEG Term Loan were used to repay the outstanding balance of our existing \$300 million Term Loan A. No revolving credit advances were made under the OEG Revolver at closing, and no amounts were outstanding under the OEG Revolver at September 30, 2022.